supply chain review

 Data Collection and Processing

-Collecting the right data is one of the biggest challenges in any supply chain review.
-Critical information is scattered across ERP, OMS, WMS, TMS, 3PL portals, and carrier systems, each with different levels of accessibility, granularity, and accuracy.
-Data gaps, inconsistencies, and formatting issues often make cross-functional analysis difficult.
+Getting the right data is one of the biggest challenges in any supply chain review.
+Critical information is spread across ERP, WMS, TMS, OMS, 3PL portals, and carrier systems.
+Often there are gaps, inconsistencies, and formatting issues that make true analysis difficult.

-A core part of our work is identifying exactly which data sets are needed, where they reside, and how to extract them efficiently from both internal teams and external partners.
-From there, we scrub, normalize, and reconcile the information to build a clean, structured, and internally consistent data model that supports meaningful insight.
+We identify exactly which data matters, where it lives, and how to extract it efficiently from both internal teams and external partners.
+We then clean, normalize, and reconcile it into a structured, reliable data set that supports real insight.

 How a Supply Chain Review Works